-Sometimes, things get worse before they get better.
+Sometimes, things get worse before getting better.
 This holds true for your life as well as your skin.
 Here’s a quick question – how many times did your skin break out when you tried a new skin care product?
-Most of us have experienced it.
-And we usually end up assuming that the product is not suitable for our skin.
-But, is your skin really breaking out?
-Or is it purging?
+Most of us have experienced this and end up assuming that the product is not suitable for our skin.
+But, is your skin really breaking out or purging?

-Both breakout and purge happen when you introduce your skin to a new product.
-And though they are similar, they are not the same.
+Both breakout and purging happen when you introduce your skin to a new product.
+Although they are similar, they are not the same.
 Scroll down to find out all about skin purging.

 Table Of Contents

 What Is Skin Purging?